JanathBandara/eco-efi-check/README.md

 **J. Bandara and R. Nawarathna**

-*An Artificial Intelligence Framework for Continuous Environmental Assessment of Vehicle Emissions Using an Engine Freshness Index.*
+*An AI-Driven Framework for Continuous Environmental Assessment of Vehicle Emissions Using an Engine Freshness Index*

 Submitted to **Environmental Modelling & Software**.

-Publication details and DOI will be added following publication.

 ---